-- 1. allow the empower the person to drive the process to be driven by the person; - 2. allow the empower the person to process to choose who to include include people chosen by the person; - 2.3. create an environment where the person with I/DD is safe and free of abuse, neglect or exploitation; - 3.4. provide necessary information and support to empower the person to ensure that they direct the process as much as possible; - 4.5. describe how the individual communicates their needs, wants and choice; - 5.6. schedule the meetings at times/locations convenient to the person, preferably chosen by the person; - 6.7. respect cultural considerations for the person; - 7.8. use plain language, and communicate in a format that the person prefers such as English, Spanish or American Sign Language and/or aided with use of Assistive Technology (AT); - 8.9. use strategies and ground rules to facilitate agreements as well as for solving disagreements or conflict among IDT members; - 9.10. offer choices regarding the services and supports that the person receives, without fear of retaliation or undue influence by a Provider Agencyany member of the interdisciplinary team; - 10.11. follow established methods to request updates to the ISP; - 11.12. use what is important to and for the person as the key factor to ensure delivery of services in a manner that reflects personal preferences and ensures optimal health and welfare; - 12.13. clearly identify the strengths, preferences, needs (clinical and support), and Desired Outcomes of the person;
+- 1. empower the person to drive the process; - 2. empower the person to choose who to include; - create an environment where the person with I/DD is safe and free of abuse, neglect, or exploitation; - 4. provide necessary information and support to empower the person to direct the process as much as possible; - 5. describe how the individual communicates their needs, wants and choice; - 6. schedule the meetings at times/locations convenient to the person, preferably chosen by the person; - 7. respect cultural considerations for the person; - 8. use plain language, and communicate in a format that the person prefers such as English, Spanish or American Sign Language and/or aided with use of Assistive Technology (AT); - 9. use strategies and ground rules to facilitate agreements as well as for solving disagreements or conflict among IDT members; - 10. offer choices regarding the services and supports that the person receives, without fear of retaliation or undue influence by any member of the interdisciplinary team; - 11. follow established methods to request updates to the ISP; - 12. use what is important to and for the person as the key factor to ensure delivery of services in a manner that reflects personal preferences and ensures optimal health and welfare; - 13. clearly identify the strengths, preferences, needs (clinical and support), and Desired Outcomes of the person; - 14. include personal goals and preferences related to the development of relationships, community participation, employment, income and savings, healthcare and wellness, education, etc. based on informed choice;

-- 13.14. include personal goals and preferences related to the development of relationships, community participation, employment, income and savings, healthcare and wellness, education, etc. based on informed choice; - 14.15. identify risk factors; - 15.16. create plans to minimize adverse outcomes and manage risk; and - 16.17. include assessments for review prior to the development of an ISP.
+- 15. identify risk factors; - 16. create plans to minimize adverse outcomes and manage risk; and - 17. include assessments for review prior to the development of an ISP.